stanfordnlp/mac-network/readme.md

 </div>

 ## Requirements
-- Tensorflow (originally has been developed in 1.3 but should work for later versions as well).
+- Tensorflow (originally has been developed with 1.3 but should work for later versions as well).
 - We have performed experiments on Maxwell Titan X GPU.
 We assume 12GB of GPU memory.
 - See [`requirements.txt`](requirements.txt) for the required python packages and run `pip install -r requirements.txt` to install them.